 Mahyar David Hadidi, now 38, a resident of West Los Angeles, operated a chiropractic clinic in nearby San Pedro called Synergy Healthcare and Wellness Center.
 Unfortunately, … Read More ➡

 The case of Sean Clark barely went noticed.
 And that was the way that the Somerville, Massachusetts Police Department seemed to like it – until the facts no longer could be hidden.
 Very recently, public radio station WBUR-FM in Boston, having examined a list of Commonwealth grand jury indictments involving law enforcement officers provided by the Middlesex County district attorney’s office, revealed that Clark had been convicted this March and sentenced in April for embezzling more than $83,000 during October 2017-January 2019 from his union, the Somerville Police Employees Association (SPEA).
 Officer Clark, who had a gambling problem, remains on the force, but probably not for long.
 The City of Somerville completed a probe at the end of March, and reportedly is recommending that he be fired.

-On July 18, Clementine Ray, former president of American Federation of Government Employees Local 2109, was sentenced in U.S. District Court for the Western District of Texas to three years of probation for records fraud against the Temple union.
-She also was ordered to pay $4,067 in restitution.
-Ray had pleaded guilty in May to a superseding information count after being charged with wire fraud in February.
+On July 30, Rudy Ziegler, former secretary-treasurer of American Federation of Government Employees Local 446, was sentenced in U.S. District Court for the Western District of North Carolina to one year of probation and ordered to pay a $1,000 fine, and a $100 assessment, for defrauding the Asheville-based union out of $5,276.
+He previously paid restitution in the sum of $5,942.
+Ziegler had been charged with one count of wire fraud in March, and immediately pleaded guilty thereafter.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡